Skip to main content

 info

-If you don't have an enterprise license key but you want to try NBomber Cluster you can run it in the development mode via LocalDevCluster.
+If you don't have an enterprise license key but want to try NBomber Cluster, you can run it in development mode via LocalDevCluster.